-Headaches or migraines are a common medical problem with characteristics such as episodes of head pain and associated symptoms like nausea, sensitivity to light, sound, or moving the head.
+Headaches or migraines are common medical problems.
+With characteristics like head pain, nausea, sensitivity to light, sound, or moving the head.

-ENT or Ear Nose and Throat Problems That Cause Headaches
+ENT or Ear Nose and Throat Problems That Cause Pain from Headaches or Migraines

-ENT problems that can cause headaches include sinusitis, ear infections, or tonsillitis and can cause irritation to the nerves around the face and head contributing to headaches and or migraines.
+ENT problems that can cause headache pain include sinusitis, ear infections, or tonsillitis.
+They can cause irritation to the nerves around the face and head contributing to headaches and or migraines.

-Once the problems are identified, there are many treatment options from dietary changes to surgical procedures and medications.
+Once we identify the problems, there are many treatment options.
+These range from dietary changes to surgical procedures and medications.

 How Common are Migraine Headaches?